 CULTURE OF CONGESTION is a project that aims to expose how cities have become the ever-changing-landscape, a laboratory for the metropolitan way of living.
-This constant mutation in the Metropolitan culture can be seen throughout the big cities of the world.
-As a result, this may be perceived as “a collection of architectural states, all potentially at war with each other.”
-(Koolhaas, 1978) Covid-19 has tilted the conversation and presents a certain urgency to debate the future of cities: an ecological and global crisis placing architecture at the core of the issue.
-The project offers a statement of how “Culture of Congestion” is shaping cities to become “cities within cities”.
-(Ibid, 1978) The photomontage becomes a visual manifesto, a narrative that tries to interpret the “otherwise incomprehensible Metropolis.”
-(Ibid, 1978)
+This constant mutation in the Metropolitan culture may be perceived, as Rem Koolhaas describes it, as “a collection of architectural states, all potentially at war with each other.”1 Covid-19 has tilted the conversation and presents a certain urgency to debate the future of cities: an ecological and global crisis placing architecture at the core of the issue.
+The project offers a statement of how “Culture of Congestion” has shaped cities to become “cities within cities”.1

 TO THE CULTURE OF CONGESTION